marutilai/Katalyst/README.md

 poetry install
 ```

+**Important:**
+You must set your OpenAI API key as the environment variable `OPENAI_API_KEY` or add it to a `.env` file in your project directory.
+The first time you run `katalyst`, you will be prompted to enter your API key if it is missing.
+You can get an API key from [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).

 ## Searching Files (ripgrep required)

 The `search_files` tool requires [ripgrep](https://github.com/BurntSushi/ripgrep) (`rg`) to be installed on your system: